1920 Green Bay Packers season: Season results

 Playing games from late September to late November the Packers lost only one game, tied another and won nine times.
 The offense scored more than 20 points per game while the defense posted shutouts in eight out of the eleven games.
 Overall, the team finished second among Wisconsin teams for the second consecutive year.

-Home Field
+Home field

-In 1920 the Packers continued playing home games at Hagemeister park.
+In 1920 the Packers continued playing home games at Hagemeister Park.
 That year the city built stands on one side of the field.
 This was the first time the Packers were able to charge an admission.
 The Packers played ten home games in the 1920 season winning nine times and tying once.
 In the first year of professional Thanksgiving Football, the Packers played and defeated the Stambaugh Miners, 14–0, in Green Bay.
-This would be the first of only two occasions when the Packers would play at home on Thanksgiving, out of 33 total Thanksgiving games.
+This would be the first of only three occasions when the Packers would play at home on Thanksgiving, out of 38 total Thanksgiving games.